 Antifungal creams, lotions or shampoos can help treat tinea versicolor.
-But even after successful treatment, skin color may remain uneven for several weeks.
+But even after successful treatment, skin color may remain uneven for several weeks or months.
 Tinea versicolor often recurs, especially in warm, humid weather.